NiklasPfister/adaXT/docs/decision_tree/examples/creatingATree.md

 tree with the [Gini Index](../criteria/criteria.md#adaXT.decision_tree.criteria.Gini_index) criteria function, and then fitting the tree with the X and Y data specified.

 ## Regression Trees
-Regression trees work in much the same way the classification tree works, with some key differences:
+Regression trees work in much the same way classification trees works, with some key differences:
 ```py
 from adaXT.decision_tree import DecisionTree
 from adaXT.decision_tree.criteria import Squared_error